kcoolsae/justin/docs/specs/src/overview.md

 ---

-In order to organise the Bebras International Workshop, a lot of information is needed about the participants, concerning their background as a member of the community and there preferences for (accommodation during) the workshop.
+In order to organise the Bebras International Workshop, a lot of information is needed about the participants, concerning their background as a member of the community and their preferences for (accommodation during) the workshop.
 Traditionally, this information is gathered through several web-based forms (Google forms, say) that are filled in by the participants in the weeks before the workshop.